webpack/webpack.js.org/src/content/configuration/output.md

 `boolean`

-Tell webpack to remove a module from the module instance cache (`require.cache`) if it throws an exception when it is `require`d.
+Tell webpack to remove a module from the module instance cache (`require.cache`) if it throws an exception when it is `required`.

 It defaults to `false` for performance reasons.